 “Jolene” is an iconic song that tells the tale of a woman afraid of losing her man.
 But the inspiration for the song actually came from a young fan named Jolene.
 Dolly Parton thought the name was beautiful, and the song came after.

-Since “Jolene” is so popular, there are countless tutorials out there.
-To get the hang of the song, you can start with a very easy version.
-As you can see in this video, you only need G, C, and Am with a capo at the fifth fret.
+Since “Jolene” is so popular, countless tutorials exist.
+You can start with a very easy version to get the hang of the song.
+As you can see in this video (above right), you only need G, C, and Am with a capo at the fifth fret.

 13. “Something in the Way” by Nirvana (1991)

 Kurt Cobain wrote this song about a particularly dark time in his life.
-Each time he tried to feel better, he had the sense that something was in the way of happiness.
+Each time he tried to feel better, he sensed that something was in the way of happiness.

-As you can see in this tutorial, you can play an especially easy version of the song using Em and C/G. Since you only need two chords, you might want to practice playing and singing at the same time while playing this song.
+As you can see in this tutorial (video below left), you can play an especially easy version of the song using Em and C/G. Since you only need two chords, you might want to practice playing and singing at the same time while playing this song.

 14. “Sam Stone” by John Prine (1971)

-This song sounds best when played fingerstyle, and this tutorial will show you how to play it.
-It’s still beautiful strummed.
+This song sounds best when played fingerstyle, and this tutorial (video above right) will show you how to play it.
+It’s still beautifully strummed.
 You’ll need to play C, Dm, F, G, G7, D7, Am, and Am7 with a capo on the third fret.

 15. “Brick” by Ben Folds Five (1997)

 Ben Folds wrote “Brick” about his high-school girlfriend undergoing an abortion.
-He’s said that since neither wanted their parents to know, he ended up pawning Christmas presents just to afford the procedure.
+He’s said that since neither wanted their parents to know, he pawned Christmas presents just to afford the procedure.

 If you want to work on your fingerpicking, this is a great song to practice with.
 Whether you’re picking or strumming, you’ll need D, G, Bm, E7, A, and Dmaj9.
-This tutorial will show you all you need to know to play it.
+This tutorial (video below left) will show you all you need to know to play it.

 16. “When the Party’s Over” by Billie Eilish (2018)